lijinchaohn/hello-world/README.md

 # hello-world
-The first repository, just for learning
+The first repository, just for learning!

+I am an Android developer!